What are Catastrophic Injuries?

 Types of Catastrophic Injuries

 - Severe Burns – Not all burns are catastrophic.
-Burn wounds fall into four different types of injuries, known as degrees.
-First-degree burns are minor wounds that heal in a matter of days.
-Severe burns in the third or fourth degree could lead to permanent nerve damage, scarring, or death.
+Burns are classified into four degrees, with first-degree burns being minor and healing in just a few days.
+Severe third- and fourth-degree burns can cause permanent nerve damage, scarring, or even death.

 Compensation Available in a Catastrophic Injury Settlement in Ontario

-Many catastrophic injuries result in a lifetime of physical pain.
-In some cases, you could come be entitled to monetary compensation for the physical pain and suffering resulting from your catastrophic injury.
-The more severe an injury, the higher a pain and suffering settlement might be.
+Many catastrophic injuries result in ongoing physical pain.
+In some cases, you may be entitled to compensation for the pain and suffering caused by the injury.
+The severity of the injury often dictates the settlement amount awarded for pain and suffering.

-If your injuries cause you to miss significant time away from work, you might be entitled to damages for your lost wages.
-This could include compensation for wages you missed prior to filing lawsuit as well as compensation you could miss out on in the future.
+If your injuries prevent you from working, you may be entitled to compensation for lost wages.
+This can cover wages lost before the lawsuit was filed as well as potential future earnings that you may miss out on due to your injuries.